 Asterism and Chatoyancy (cat’s eye)

-The vast majority of us have seen sapphires and rubies; they both belong to the same species or “family” corundum.
-Ruby is basically red corundum all other colours are sapphires, unless it’s a pinkie orange then it’s a Padparadasha (!) – But I will keep that for another time.
+The vast majority of us have seen sapphires and rubies; they both belong to the same species or ‘family’ known as corundum.
+Rubies are red corundum all other colours are sapphires, unless it’s a pinkie orange then it’s a Padparadasha (!) – But I will keep that for another time, its just important to understand the the chemical makeup of these three stones is the same.
 High quality corundum’s are transparent to translucent but if the stone is heavily included it can appear opaque.
 Colour is also an important factor when it comes to quality.
 On this occasion however, it is the inclusions I’m going to focus on.

 So how do inclusions help with the asterism affect?